TUD-Dark-Pattern-2021/dark-pattern-python-side/README.md

 # Detection_Pipeline

-The 'Pipeline.py' is the detection process, from web scrapping --- dark pattern detection --- dark pattern category classification.
+The 'application.py' is the detection process, including both dark pattern detection to dark pattern category classification.

-Try a change here.

-Try another change here.

 ## Packages needed for the file to run: